rezahusain/rubric/sdf/final-project/product.md

-# SDF Final Project Rubric - Business
+# SDF Final Project Rubric - Product
 This is intended to be filled out by staff members of DPI Tech Apprenticeship program.

 - Date/Time: